malc-u/fostoria/README.md

 - contact form with "Send" button
 - info on above the form about when to use the form and below the form about when the contact requestes will be actioned

+#### Login page
+- page header
+- link to registration if not yet registered
+- login form with "Submit" button

 ### Features Left to Implement

 ## Technologies Used